DefectDojo/django-DefectDojo/docs/content/en/getting_started/running-in-production.md

 #### Asynchronous Import

-**Please note: Asynchronous Import is currently an experimental feature which is still in development.
+**Please note: Asynchronous Import is currently an experimental feature.
 Please exercise caution with this method as results may be inconsistent.**

 Import and Re-Import can also be configured to handle uploads asynchronously to aid in processing especially large scans.
 It works by batching Findings and Endpoints by a